bloznelis/lgm/README.md

 * Auto refresh
 * Search-like filter for all the resources
 * When search reduces messages out of cursor bounds, we need to reset or snap a cursor.
+* When you seek a lot of messages, the program becomes unresponsive.
+    * Possibly because of long taking draws.
+Potential fix for this is to decouple drawing from update loop behind bounded LIFO queue.